-Long before the divorce process begins, you may already have thoughts in your head about it, especially because one party will be at fault for the divorce.
+Long before the divorce process begins, you may already have thoughts in your head about it, mainly because one party will be at fault for the divorce.
 There are some important ways you may want to begin preparing and protecting yourself before the divorce?

-Protecting your credit is important as well.
+Protecting your credit is essential as well.
 By obtaining a credit report, any unknown debts will be brought to your attention rather than later.
-It is not uncommon for a spouse to secure loans or credit cards with their spouse’s name and credit.
+It is not uncommon for a spouse to secure loans or credit cards with their spouse's name and credit.
 Therefore, you should jump on protecting your credit by removing your spouse as an authorized user from any credit card.
 An authorized user can charge on any accounts but are not responsible for the debt they charge.
 There are many free credit monitoring services you can enroll in to help alert you about any changes to your credit report.

-Next, it is important to keep a calendar or timeline of events that will eventually become important in your divorce.
-Keeping track of visits you and your spouse have with your children, fights between you and your wife, appointments with your attorney, and even court dates.
+Next, it is essential to keep a calendar or timeline of events that will eventually become important in your divorce—keeping track of visits you and your spouse have with your children, fights between you and your wife, appointments with your attorney, and even court dates.
 There are apps you can take advantage of.
 However, if you have a smartphone, backing up information where your spouse has access to the account can give her access to all calendars and notes you have been keeping.

 It is also important to begin handling any joint accounts you and your spouse may have to avoid being left with nothing.
 Joint accounts leave both parties with access to the accounts, and it is not uncommon for a spouse to drain all joint accounts.
-This also means in return, that you should not leave your spouse with anything either.
-It may be logical to open a separate account but to withdraw no more than half of the money from joint accounts.
+This also means, in return, that you should not leave your spouse with anything either.
+It may be logical to open a separate account but withdraw no more than half of the money from joint accounts.
 This should be enough for you to survive on in the meantime and leave your spouse and children with money to survive on as well.
-It is also important to open a bank account a separate bank, rather than one that you and your spouse have used before.
+It is also essential to open a bank account in a separate bank, rather than one you and your spouse have used before.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: "16 Steps to Help You Plan & Prepare for Your Texas Divorce"